My Photography & Travel Guide to Singapore

 HAWKER MARKETS

 Singaporeans regularly eat at a hawker market.
 The Hawker markets are super clean, and the food is simply delicious.
-Maxwell Food Center was my favorite of the ones we visited in terms of photography opportunities; of course, you have to capture the food.
+Maxwell Food Center was my favorite of the ones we visited for photography opportunities; of course, you have to capture the food.

 PERANAKAN HOUSES on Joo Chiat Road